Chevron can resume key role in Venezuela's oil output, exports - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

 Analysts cautioned that Maduro is likely to bristle at license restrictions, including the lack of cash payments that his administration sought.

-The authorization bans any payment of oil royalties and taxes to the Venezuelan government, or in-kind payments to PDVSA.
+The authorisation bans any payment of oil royalties and taxes to the Venezuelan government, or in-kind payments to PDVSA.
 It also bars Chevron from transactions with Russian-controlled companies operating in Venezuela.

 Terms will “require significant reporting by Chevron on financial operations of their joint ventures to ensure transparency,” a US official said, adding that other sanctions on Venezuela and its officials remain in place.